Skip to main content

 The Shortcut book cover on blue background

 I'm grateful that I was able to start this series off with The Return Home novella as it set the stage for The Shortcut by Honey Stone.
-Anyone who is a fan of small town romances will appreciate this series set in Australia, especially with such bright and colourful book covers!
+Anyone who is a fan of small town romances will appreciate this series set in Australia, especially with such bright and colourful book covers that reflect the same hopeful content within the books!

 Many thanks to the author for providing a complimentary copy of this book for review consideration.
 All opinions are my own.